mikailcolak/tiny-renderer/README.md

 ## World Space
 The space that contains 3D objects located in.

-a road on top of a car beside a tree;
+a road, on top of that road a car that sits by a tree;

 ## Camera Space (aka: View Space)
 A space that re-defines(translates) the each vertices of all 3D objects within world space according to view direction (look direction)